yds12/x64-roadmap/tasks/first_prog/build.md

     $ echo $?
     0

 You should see `0` in your terminal.

+## A Shortcut

 If you are working from the local directory where `first.asm` is, we can do all these steps with just:

     $ nasm -f elf64 first.asm -o first.o